 To ensure a secure and consistent web experience, the official RIT web presence must be hosted on the official ITS-supported web environment.
 This affords the following advantages:

 Student Groups are recommended to utilize the CampusGroups platform to host their web content.
 Student Affairs, ITS, and Marketing and Communications will work with the student groups to determine if requirements necessitate an official website beyond the CampusGroups platform.
 Any such websites would need to comply with these web standards.
-View more details on the Student Clubs, and Student Groups Website Policy.
+View more details on the Student Clubs and Student Groups Websites page.

 Lifecycle of official RIT websites will be governed by project intake, development, security, and maintenance processes.
 All websites will undergo an annual review process.